quocminhngo/New-York-Housing-Analysis/README.md

 # Run the Code
-If you want to run the code in "Web Scrape.ipynb" then follow this
+If you want to run the code in "web-scrape.ipynb" then follow this
 <a href="https://chromedriver.chromium.org/downloads" target="_blank">link</a>
 to download the WebDriver for Chrome.
 Then install any packages that are listed in the first section of the code.